kristians-dimitrijevs/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## General

+Udacity Front-End Developer Nanodegree Memory game Project.

+## How The Game Works

+The game consists of 16 cards arranged in a grid.
+There are 8 different pairs of cards.
+Every card has different symbol.
+Cards are mixed randomly with the symbol down.
+Game rules are simple: you need to open two hidden cards and find the ones that match.

+The game have stars rating:

+3 Stars - Are awarded if the game is completed under 15 moves.
+2 Stars - Are awarded if the game is completed from 15 to 22 moves.
+1 Star - Is awarded if the game is completed in 23 moves or more.

+The game ends when player has matched all the cards.

+Player can restart the game anytime by pressing circular 'Restart' button.